hdclark/DICOMautomaton/documentation/reference_guide.md

 ### Description

-This operation averages image or dose volumes.
+This operation averages image arrays/volumes.
 It can average over spatial or temporal dimensions.
 However, rather than relying specifically on time for temporal averaging, any images that have overlapping voxels can be averaged.